owulveryck/blog/content/post/evalc-space-oddity.md

 Here is a screenshot of the execution
 ![Runtime screenshot](https://raw.githubusercontent.com/ditrit/go-linda/master/doc/v0.3.png)

-## Running it in a cluster of `CoreOS` nodes

 # Conclusion

 Jason E. Aten also told me about _sigils_ as a way to discriminate the local variables from the variables present in the tuple space.
-I haven't worked on it yet, but I think that I will use those _sigils_ to enhance my linda implementation to match templates and formals.
+I haven't worked on it yet, but I think that I will use those _sigils_ to enhance my linda implementation.
+It can be usefull for the matching of templates and formals.

-I have something that is able to run a basic theorical coordination problem.
+By now, I have something that is able to run a basic theorical coordination problem.

 Now I think that I will go back to the application management task and see how I can encode the TOSCA workflow so it can be used by this mechanism.

+Meanwhile, I will try to test this setup on a worldwide cluster (maybe based on CoreOS).

 ----
 Credit: